 About Nichol Vineyards

-Farming: We spend a huge amount of our time and resources farming our vineyards.
+Farming: We invest our time and resources into farming our vineyards.
 The majority of our vineyard work is done by hand with minimal tractor use.
 We pick by hand into 10L baskets to ensure the integrity of every bunch.
 Our yields are very low for Okanagan and international standards.
 We are very close to being dry farmed (without irrigation).

 In Your Cellar: Though our wines are not ‘big’ or heavily extracted they have proven over the last 30 years to age very well.
 In ‘regular’ vintages our Syrah has proven to age well up to and slightly beyond 10+ years – the Cabernet Franc from 6-10+ years – and the Pinot Noir from 4-8+ years.
 If you have any questions about specific wines in your cellar please call or e-mail us to inquire.

 We have a quarterly newsletter to help everyone stay connected.
 Sign up and keep up to date on upcoming wine releases and winery events.
 You don’t want to miss out!